QashQaw/turingpi2-talos/README.md

 # [Turingpi2](https://turingpi.com/product/turing-pi-2/) with [talos linux](https://www.talos.dev/) and [Kubernetes Cluster](https://kubernetes.io/)

-I've been waiting a long time for the RK1 card to arrive, so that I had plenty of time to prepare my thoughts on this.
-Started out with only 1CM4 Pi4 Card - so not that much to prepare - But when only Unbuntu and talos imagesa are prepared for the RK1.
+Waited excited for recieving the RK1 cards (have only been using CM4 cards untill now). </br>
+Only Ubuntu and Talos images are prepared for the RK at the moment.
 Never the less - I do not like ubuntu on such small PC's - so talos is my choice.
 But I cannot take the credit for all the works others have done.
 Sources:
     https://blog.itrestauracion.online/installing-kubernetes-talos-dev-in-rk1-turingpi-2-en-d578aa6ea35c